SendMate vs. Manual Texting: What 100 Texts Actually Looks Like

 With SendMate, your morning looks different:

-- Open SendMate (tasks load automatically from FUB)
+- Open SendMate (tasks load from FUB)

-- Click "Start" on automatic mode
+- Click "Start" on assisted mode

 - Go do literally anything else